nci/gsky/config_json.md

   level that can be served.
 It uses meters/pixel -in the case of CRS expressed in meters-, to set this limitation.

+* `palette`: Colour palette to render colour image for single-banded data Details please refer to the `Colour palette` section.

 * `mask`: The band used to mask out the original data entries.
 Details please refer to the `Applying masks to data bands` section